joerg-pfruender/joerg-pfruender.github.io/_posts/2020-09-27-localstack_and_lambda.md

     }
 ```

-Now I can run and debug the code.
+Now I can run the code and see the log messages.
 I hope that I can later share a complete how-to source code.